Interrupted by a Breaching Humpback Whale

-The Safari Explorer was cruising through the waters between Maui and Lanai as the guests were all gathered in the lounge for my photography presentation.
 I had just gone over the juggling act of working with aperture, shutter speed and ISO to get proper exposure when the first chance to test our new photography tools presented itself.

 Hannah, another guide onboard quietly slipped into the room and sidled up next to me.
 I knew something big must be happening.